inancgumus/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

 >

-## What the following program does?
+## What does the following program print?
 ```go
 package main